jfriedson/neural-network-cars/README.md

 ## To do
+Fix delayed records in scoreboard\
 Finish implementing neural network graph render\
-Find fix for intervals/fps counter in firefox
+Find fix for intervals/fps counter in firefox\

 ---